wingify/salesforce-bulk/README.md

 3. Wait for each batch to finish
 4. Close the job

-## Bulk Insert, Update, Delete
+## Bulk Insert, Update, Upsert, Delete

 All Bulk upload operations work the same.
 You set the operation when you create the job.
-Then you submit one or more documents that specify records with columns to insert/update/delete.
-When deleting you should only submit the Id for each record.
+Then you submit one or more documents that specify records with columns to *insert*/*update*/*delete*.

+For the *upsert* operation, we also need to specify some thing called the *external_key* which can be any attribute(preferably unique) of your custom Salesforce object.
+Every record to upsert is checked against this key in Salesforce.
+Say your external key is *Id*.
+Now for every record you are pushing, it is checked it you have a record with the same *Id* already.
+If yes, then it is updated else that record is created.

+ For the *delete* operation, you should only submit the Id for each record.

 For efficiency you should use the `post_bulk_batch` method to post each batch of data.
 (Note that a batch can have a maximum 10,000 records and be 1GB in size.)